IsaacGA123/Airbnb-analysis/README.md

 - Ongoing development of visual dashboards and interactive components

-## Status
-In Progress
-This project is under active development—stay tuned for updates.

 ## Future Plans
 - Add regression analysis to predict listing prices
 - Integrate mapping (Folium/Plotly) for geographic insights